lauracout/rocketchat.github.io/_posts/2019/01/2019-01-28-data-privacy-day.md

 Rocket.Chat is proud to announce the addition of an EU region to our Hosted Cloud offering.

 The EU region is a new hosting region located in the EU, in Ireland.
 This is important because of GDPR data regulations as well as a response to customer requirements to have all of their data remain in the region.
-This means that, for our EU cloud customers, our local servers guarantee that data is secured and never physically leaves the EU.
+This means that, for our EU cloud customers, that data is securely stored and never leaves the EU.